robertorcosta/azure-docs.pt-br/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Adicione sua cadeia de conexão do Cosmos DB e nome do Cosmos DB ao arquivo ```.env```.
-Substitua os espaços reservados {cosmos-account-name} e {dbname} por seu próprio nome de conta Cosmos e nome do banco de dados, sem os símbolos da cinta.
+Substitua os espaços reservados {Cosmos-Account-Name} e {dbname} por seu próprio nome de conta de Cosmos e nome de banco de dados, sem os símbolos de chave.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.